riboseinc/jekyll-theme-open-project/README.md

   Suggested to supply hero_include.
   Will show a list of specs across projects within the hub.

-- product: Software product (project site only)
+- product: Software product (project site only).

-- spec: Open specification (project site only)
+- spec: Open specification (project site only).

 - default: Main layout; among other things adds `html-class` specified in frontmatter of last inheriting layout and the concrete page frontmatter to the `<body>` element.